 The University of Akron’s Zip To Industry program offers first-year science, technology, engineering, and math (STEM) majors opportunities to shadow upperclass UA students already on cooperative education and internship assignments.
 Funded by the National Science Foundation, this research-based program studies whether first-year students who participate in job-shadowing are more likely to continue with their STEM majors than first-year students who do not receive the intervention.

 Zip To Industry: A First-Year Corporate-STEM Connection Program is made possible by a grant from the National Science Foundation, award 1726464.
-The program is an initiative from the College of Engineering, the College of Applied Science and Technology, the Butchel College for Arts and Sciences, and the LeBron James Family Foundation College of Education.
+The program is an initiative from the College of Engineering and Polymer Science, the Buchtel College of Arts and Sciences, the LeBron James Family Foundation School of Education, and Career Services.